Skip to content

 Contextual ads only

-Argand loads its own code and avoids analytics pixels, third-party tracking scripts, and tag managers.
+Argand loads its own code.
+No analytics pixels, no third-party tracking scripts.

 Your data is not for sale